 Surely this is counter productive?
 I don't think there is a 'best' way, or an 'only' way, or a 'most important' issue.
 There are many ways to effect change and many important things that need to change - and they are all equally important.

-We are all just tiny little cogs in a huge giant wheel and it has NEVER been more important for us to work alongside each other..... to co-operate, to support, to respect and honour our differences and to stop picking holes in each others belief systems.
+We are all just tiny little cogs in a huge giant wheel and it has NEVER been more important for us to work alongside each other..... to co-operate, to communicate, to support, to respect and honour our differences and to stop picking holes in each others belief systems.
 It's time for us to drop both individual and organisational ego.
-This is not a competition and there is no place for ego if we are to make headway!
+This is not a competition and there is absolutely no place for ego if we are to make headway.

-So, whoever you are, and however you do what you do..... remember that we are all wonderfully unique and keep on being your own amazing self!
+So, whoever you are, and however you choose to 'Be The Change', remember that you are a wonderfully unique and amazing being…..so please, keep on doing what you do in your own special way!

 B xxx